-Does Paint Dry Darker or Lighter?
+Does the Paint Dry Darker or Lighter?

-After the paint has dried on the surface and has been there for some time, the oxidization can turn the pigment in the paint darker with time.
+But after the paint has dried on the surface and has been there for some time, the oxidization can turn the pigment in the paint darker with time.
 This holds particularly true for oil-based enamel paints when used outdoors.
 If you have used latex or enamel paints indoors, this change in color should not be noticeable.

 Some latex paints, however, may show a slight color variation when applied in different coats on the same surface.
 This is because the first coat usually absorbs more paint than subsequent coats, making the dried paint appear slightly darker.

 But in general, you should not worry about the paint drying darker or lighter than its intended color.
 As long as you have used quality paint and have given it sufficient time to dry, the final color should be as expected.

 Factors that Influence the Color of Paint as It Dries